jokam85/serialmonitor/README.md

 need to retype them.
 It can send text as a line (press enter or click "send") or as a stream of characters as you type them.

-At least [Java JRE 8](https://java.com/en/download/) is required to launch this application.
+[Java JRE](https://java.com/en/download/) (version 8 or greater) is required to launch this application.

 ![Screenshot](https://raw.githubusercontent.com/jokam85/serialmonitor/master/docs/Screenshot_1.jpg)